aakashvardhan/s9-advanced-conv-data-aug/README.md

 ----------------------------------------------------------------
 ```

-**Note**: The model summary is slightly different from the actual model.
+**Note**: The model summary is slightly different as outputted from the [notebook](https://github.com/aakashvardhan/s9-advanced-conv-data-aug/blob/main/notebooks/model_train.ipynb).

 The fully connected layer is not included in the model summary as it was initialzed in the forward method of the model.